-LinkedIn has over 800 million members in over 200 countries and regions and allows you to create a professional profile, connect with others, and join groups relevant to your industry or interests.
+LinkedIn has over 800 million members in over 200 countries and regions and allows you to create a professional profile, connect with other people, and join groups relevant to your industry or interests.

 You can also use LinkedIn to post updates about your company or products and promote your brand to a wider audience.

-This guide is full of LinkedIn tips you can begin implementing immediately to help you learn how to use the platform to improve brand awareness, share your marketing content, and grow your business.
-Starting with
+This guide is full of LinkedIn tips you can begin implementing immediately to help you learn how to use the platform in order to improve brand awareness, share your marketing content, and grow your business.

 LinkedIn brand marketing is the process of using LinkedIn to build relationships and connect with potential customers.
 This can be done by creating a company page, sharing content, and engaging with other users.

-LinkedIn isn’t just for updating your CV these days, it’s a forum for building a captivated and engaged audience that is ready to absorb and consume both professional and personal content.
+LinkedIn is no longer just for updating your CV: it’s a forum for building a captivated and engaged audience that is ready to absorb and consume both professional and personal content.